01 of 10

 Next, subtract this distance from the width of two 2x4s (which should be seven inches).
 To verify, place the edge of one of the 16" pieces against the edge of one of the 12" pieces and measure the combined width.

 Subtract the height needed for each stock support from the width of the two 2x4s and divide this result in half.
 This is the depth that you'll need to make on some half-lap joints to create the stock supports.
-In the case of my miter saw stand, I needed to make the depth of the half-lap joints at 1-9/32".
-While I could have used a table saw to make these joints, I chose to use a circular saw instead (as shown in the image above).
+In the case of our miter saw stand, we needed to make the depth of the half-lap joints at 1-9/32".
+While we could have used a table saw to make these joints, we chose to use a circular saw instead (as shown in the image above).

 On the edge of the 16" piece of stock, make a mark at 7-1/4" and another at 8-3/4".
 This will be the edges of the half-lap joint.
 Make similar marks at 5-1/4" and 6-3/4" on the edge of the 12" piece.
 Cut the half lap joints at the determined depth using one of the methods described in our article on half-lap joints.